Bad Boy Bubby

-Bad Boy Bubby is a 1993 black comedy film written and directed by Rolf de Heer, and starring Nicholas Hope, Claire Benito, Ralph Cotterill, and Carmel Johnson.
+Bad Boy Bubby is a 1993 crime comedy-drama film written and directed by Rolf de Heer, and starring Nicholas Hope, Claire Benito, Ralph Cotterill, and Carmel Johnson.

 Hope stars as the titular character, a mentally challenged man who has been held captive in his home by his abusive mother for his entire life.
 The storyline follows his escape from confinement, and subsequent journey of self-discovery.
 The film was shot on a low budget in Adelaide, and is an international co-production between Australia and Italy.

-Bad Boy Bubby premiered at the 50th Venice International Film Festival on 1 September 1993, where it won the Special Jury Prize.
-It was released in Australia the following year, and was met with positive reviews.
+Bad Boy Bubby premiered at the 50th Venice International Film Festival on 1 September 1993, where it won the Grand Jury Prize.
+It was released in Australia the following year, and was met with positive reviews, with particular praise being given to Hope's performance and de Heer's direction.
 Although it was a box office failure, the film has gained a cult following.

 Plot

 In an industrial area of Adelaide, Bubby is a mentally challenged 35-year-old man who lives in a squalid house with his abusive and religious fanatic mother, Florence.
 He has never left the house, due to his mother convincing him that the air outside is toxic, and Jesus will strike him down should he leave.
 He and his mother regularly have incestuous sex, with his mother often encouraging Bubby to fondle her breasts.
 The two have no other company except for a pet cat, which Bubby accidentally kills with clingwrap.

 One night, Bubby's father Harold returns, having abandoned Florence years earlier to pursue a career as a preacher.
 Harold did not know he had a son, but he quickly comes to disdain Bubby, and mocks him for his presumed mental disorder.
 Harold beats Bubby, and encourages Florence to do so as well.
 Tired of the abuse, Bubby suffocates his parents with clingwrap, and decides to venture outside for the first time.

 Bubby is picked up by members of The Salvation Army, and wanders into the town centre.
-However, he is socially inept, and is harassed by members of the public for his strange behaviour.
+He is harassed by members of the public for his social ineptitude and strange behaviour.
 He is later given a lift by a group of men who perform in a rock band, and he helps the band set up a gig.
 The band take a liking to Bubby, but are also unnerved by his odd actions.
-After reading a newspaper that reports on the murder of Bubby's parents, the band members decide to send him to stay with their friend Dan.
+After reading a newspaper that reports on the murder of Bubby's parents and inferring that he is the killer, the band members decide to send him to stay with their friend Dan.

 Dan and Bubby go out for dinner, but Bubby fondles a woman and is arrested.
 He is sent to jail, but is unwilling to talk with the warden.
 As punishment, he sends Bubby into a separate cell, where he is raped by another inmate, "The Animal".
 The prison chief then deems him to be rehabilitated, and lets him go.